nuochenhere-123/RCG-Net_Experiments/README.md

 + **Codes and results of 13 SOTA UIE methods** are shown in the folder of "Comparison", some of their checkpoints are too large for us to upload, but you can get them from the link in their paper.
 + Results of all methods under varying noise types & levels are shown in the folder of "Comparison_under_noise"
 + **The codes of all IQA metrics** used in our paper **(PSNR & SSIM & UIQM & UCIQE & NIQE & URanker)** are given in the folder of "IQA_Evaluation".
 The subfolder "OtherNotUsedInPaper" also includes some metrics we didn't use like LPIPS & NUIQ.
++ **The results of Ablation Study** including the structure and loss are in the folder of "Ablation Study"